 - Make an insurance claim.
-Call the at-fault driver’s insurance company to file a claim.
+Call the at-fault driver’s insurance coverage company to file a claim.

 - Contact Knowles Law Firm.
 Call (402) 999-4839 for a free crash consultation.

-Unfortunately, the driver’s automobile insurer will not want to maximize your recovery.
+Unfortunately, the driver’s automobile insurance coverage will not want to maximize your recovery.
 You may struggle with conversations with claims adjusters.
 They may try to get you to slip up and say something that hurts your case.
 Stay on the safe side by minimizing what you say.
 Stick only to the facts, and only offer details if asked.
-Do not agree to give a recorded statement or accept a settlement offer until you have spoken to one of our attorneys.
+Do not agree to give a recorded statement or accept a settlement offer until you have spoken to one of our attorneys and gotten legal advice.